This guide explains how to apply the base shift in ReachView 3 to calibrate all further collected data in your survey project.

 If you did not add a known point in advance, tap Add a point and fill in the coordinates of your PSM.

-Tap Apply to calculate the shift.
-The app will calculate the shift.
+Tap the Apply button to activate the shift.

 When the shift is applied, you’ll see that it’s active in the project’s overview, and the rover icon on the map appears shifted.

 Right from this moment, ReachView 3 starts applying base shift to all the points you collect further.
 In our case, it means that all points collected after base shift will be positioned exactly relative to the permanent survey mark.